History of cufflinks

 No one knows exactly when the cufflink was introduced.
 There has been written about it in 1788, but before this time shirts were being cut with cuff-fastening slits already.

-During this time cufflinks were accessories for rich arristocrats, and the cufflinks were made from gold, silver and set with diamonds.
+During this time cufflinks were accessories for rich aristocrats, and the cufflinks were made from gold, silver and set with diamonds.

 Cufflinks - 1850

-From 1850 it was possible to mass produce cufflinks from enamel (some kind of glass) by a machine.
-This made the cufflink more popular with middle class society, though these enamel cufflinks were still quit expensive.
-Some of the middle class gentleman made there own cufflinks from fake diamonds and foil.
+From 1850 it was possible to mass produce cufflinks from enamel (glass) by a machine.
+This made the cufflink more popular with middle class society, though these enamel cufflinks were still quite expensive.
+Some of the middle-class gentleman made their own cufflinks from fake diamonds and foil.

 Cufflinks - 1880

-During the 1880’s the American George Krementz invented a machine which could mass produce cufflinks from stainless steel.
-Suddenly the cufflinks became a true craze in de United States and companies gave cufflinks to there clients as a businessgift.
+During the 1880's the American George Krementz invented a machine which could mass produce cufflinks from stainless steel.
+Suddenly the cufflinks became a true craze in de United States and companies gave cufflinks to their clients as a business gift.

 Cufflinks -1960

-In the 1960’s the popularity of cufflink use peaked, but faded away in the years after.
+In the 1960's the popularity of cufflink uses peaked but faded away in the years after.
 But cufflinks are making a comeback during the last 10 years.
-The reason for this is due to the fact that fashiondesigners have even more eye for detail and accessories.
-Therefore the design of shirts is even more with cuff-fastening slits.
+The reason for this is because fashion designers have even more eye for detail and accessories.
+Therefore, the design of shirts is even more with cuff-fastening slits.